How the January 6 panel unearthed key details from little-known insiders

 A Trump White House speechwriter who pushed for fake GOP electors early on

-Among the first people the committee identifies as having concocted the fake electors strategy -- where slates of fraudulent Trump electors were put forward as alternatives to Biden electors -- is Vince Haley, the Deputy Assistant to the President for Policy, Strategy and Speechwriting.
+Among the first people the committee identifies as having concocted the fake electors strategy -- in which slates of fraudulent Trump electors were put forward as alternatives to Biden electors -- is Vince Haley, the deputy assistant to the president for policy, strategy and speechwriting.

 Texts and emails that Haley turned over to the committee show how he repeatedly pushed the idea of using illegitimate GOP slates of presidential electors in battleground states to some of Trump's closest staff members.